Are Skill-Based or Pure-Skill Real Money Games Legal in the United States?

 There are three main obstacles to distributing a real-money skill game in the U.S.:

-• Second, the app must comply with the laws in the state where the app is offered.
-With geolocation technology, it is possible to limit app distribution and operation to certain locations, or at the very least restrict real-money gaming to jurisdictions where such gaming is allowed.
-Apple requires that any real-money gaming app comply with local laws where the app is offered, have the required licenses, and be geographically restricted to those locations.
-Also, offering an app in a jurisdiction where it is illegal risks attention of local law enforcement or lawsuits to shut down your game.
+• Second, the app must comply with state and federal law.
+Geolocation technology can be used to meet specific location requirements or restrictions.
+Additionally, Apple requires that any real-money gaming app comply with local laws where the app is offered, have the required licenses (or the aforementioned legal opinion), and be geographically restricted to those locations.
+Also, offering an app in a jurisdiction where it is illegal risks attention of local authorities or private litigation, which can result in fines, penalties, and closure of your particular game.

 Real-money games of skill vs. gambling